 Canada is known for its wine and icewine, and what better way to experience winter in Niagara than to sip local icewine!

-Keep an eye out for the Icewine Trail Touring Pass in January (fingers crossed!
-I will update here when details become available.).
+Typically the Icewine Trail Touring Pass is available in January.
 You’ll be able to purchase a pass and book your Icewine experience at some of the Niagara-on-the-Lake wineries!

 What is Icewine?